-I am announcing the slickest and easiest performance monitoring tool for cloud computing, ever!
-There are many tools out there to achieve this goal, but my favourite is My-Netdata.
+I am announcing the slickest and easiest performance monitoring tool for cloud computing ever!
+There are many tools out there to achieve this goal, but my favorite is My-Netdata.

-My-Netdata is a simple, effective and excellent performance monitoring tool that is easy to install, mostly self-configures, is cloud-based, runs on Ubuntu and moreover, have super sexy dashboards.
+My-Netdata is a simple, effective, and excellent performance monitoring tool that is easy to install, mostly self-configures, is cloud-based, runs on Ubuntu, and has super sexy dashboards.

 How do you install My-Netdata?

 It is easy to install My-Netdata using the automatic one-line install.
-The one line method uses the original source, which is kept up to date.
+The one-line method uses the source, which is kept up to date.

 bash <(curl -Ss https://my-netdata.io/kickstart.sh)